wesnoth-legacy-project/The_Dark_Hordes/SCRIPT.md

 Gwiti: This should ease the retrieval of the skull, but those chieftains will still be hard to get to.

-Tanar: I can distract the patrols, but my clan cannot fight off this horde alone.
+Tanar: I can distract the warriors, but my clan cannot fight off this horde alone.
 You must not delay.

 ## Turn 5